kashalo/vue-table-ak/README.md

   - type: `object`
   default: `{ edite: true,  delete: true }`

-  This **Actions** proprty give the ability to enable or disable the edite & delete features
+  This **Actions** property give the ability to enable or disable the edite & delete features

    **Example:**
 	 ```javascript